 There is much more beach area available in Malibu with 21 miles of coastline (compared with Venice Beach’s 3 miles).
 You’ll have more privacy on Malibu’s long stretch of beaches.

 Beaches In Malibu

-Zuma Beach is one of the most popular.
+Zuma Beach was by far my favorite place to hang out.
 This beach has excellent waves so is a favorite of surfers and body boarders.
 It attracts locals and families year round.

-The beaches in Malibu are clean and have lots of wide open space, perfect for families.
+I did find that the beaches in Malibu were really clean and had lots of wide open space, perfect for families.
 Many people stay until evening for unforgettable sunset views.

-Some of the beaches are blocked by homes as Malibu is an area of wealthy residents.
+I did find that some of the beaches were blocked by homes as Malibu is an area of wealthy residents.
 Many of the large homes in the area block the views and limit beach access.